ITensor/SerializedElementArrays.jl/README.md

 # are the inputs to the function:
 disk(big_array, n)
 ```
-Internally, by default this version of the function `disk` will call `GC.gc(false)` internally, which performs an incremental collection of only the "young" objects in memory.
+By default this version of the function `disk` will call `GC.gc(false)` internally, which performs an incremental collection of only the "young" objects in memory.

 You can specify a full GC sweep with:
 ```julia